CeNiEi/on_your_marks/README.md

 ...
 ```

-- I only added this, because i find myself often needing getters which call a single method on a field and return that valu- I only added this, because i find myself often needing getters which call a single method on a field and return that resulting value (*See the example*)
+- I only added this, because i find myself often needing getters which call a single method on a field and return that value (*See the example*)
 - Probably do not use if you need to do more than **one** line of processing on the field value (or use it if you are lazy like me :D)